raul-estevez/eepromIHEX/README.md

 $ avrdude -c "programmer" -p "mmcu" -U eeprom:w:"filename":i
 ```
 Where "programmer" is the programmer you use (USBTiny, USBasp...), "mmcu" is the microcontroller you use (attiny85, atmega328...) and "filename" is the .eep file you just generated, the remaining leave it as is.

+## Author
+Raul Estevez Gomez.
+Contact email: estevezgomezraul@gmail.com
+Please feel free to contact me if you have any type of suggestion or question.

+## License
+You can read the license [here](LICENSE)